ORNL/cpp-proposals-pub/D1673/blas_interface.md

 necessary to get algorithms that behave as much as reasonable like the existing C++ Standard Library algorithms.
 Future work or collaboration with other proposals could implement a higher-level interface.
-We also offer an option for an extension to "batched BLAS" in order to support machine learning and other use cases.

-We propose to build the interface on top of `basic_mdspan`, as well as a new `basic_mdarray` variant of `basic_mdspan` with container semantics.
-We explain the value of these two classes below.
+We propose to build the initial interface on top of `basic_mdspan`, and plan to extend that later with overloads for a new `basic_mdarray` variant of `basic_mdspan` with container semantics as well as any type implementing a `get_mdspan` customization point.
+We explain the value of these choices below.

 Please refer to our papers "Evolving a Standard C++ Linear Algebra Library from the BLAS" (P1674R0) and "Historical lessons for C++